 2. Create a Safe Space

 Another environmental management technique involves setting up a safe space for your dog to hide when they’re triggered during an episode.
 It can be one of any number of places, including their crate, a bathroom, closet, or other interior room without windows.
+Ideally, it should allow the possibility of also blocking visual stimuli.

 3. Play Calming Music